agc93/beatvortex/docs/content/en/docs/usage/mod-assistant.md

 > In fact, if you launched Beat Saber with Vortex, it will pause deployments until you close the game.

+Also, by default, BSIPA will auto-update your mods when you launch the game.
+While this won't bother Mod Assistant, this means that the mods in your install directory won't be the same ones Vortex put there.
+This means a) your in-game mods might not be the same versions you have installed with Vortex and b) Vortex might ask you to save/revert changes made by BSIPA when you next deploy.

 ## Compatibility

 While I don't recommend it, it should be possible to use BeatVortex *alongside* Mod Assistant, BeatList or any other modding tools.
 This is not something I actively test and Vortex will likely react in funny ways to changes made by the other tools, but it shouldn't break anything major.